awsdocs/aws-php-developers-guide/doc_source/sns-examples-subscribing-unsubscribing-topics.md

 }
 ```

-## Subscribe a Lambda Function to a Topic<a name="subscribe-a-lam-function-to-a-topic"></a>
+## Subscribe a Lambda function to a topic<a name="subscribe-a-lam-function-to-a-topic"></a>

-To initiate a subscription to a Lambda function, use the [Subscribe](https://docs.aws.amazon.com/sns/latest/api/API_API_Subscribe.html) operation\.
+To initiate a subscription to a Lambda function, use the [Subscribe](https://docs.aws.amazon.com/sns/latest/api/API_Subscribe.html) operation\.

 You can use the subscribe method to subscribe several different endpoints to an Amazon SNS topic, depending on the values used for parameters passed\.
 This is shown in other examples in this topic\.